Updated: 2nd September 2017

 Northland, the point part of New Zealand above Auckland is often skipped due to it being in ‘the wrong direction,’ those who do venture up here usually do so for the calm blues of the Bay of Islands.

 Utea Park was a complete accidental find after driving down a dirt road for far too long.
 This wacky campsite sits on the beach amongst the sand dunes and has both tent pitches and cabins to hire.
-The sunset was incredible, the beers were cold and the twenty so other people in the camp were the only people we could see for miles.
+The sunset was incredible, the beers were cold and the twenty or so other people in the camp were the only people we could see for miles at one of the longest beaches in the world.
 Falling asleep to the crashing waves here was an unexpected treat.

 If you make it right to the top of Northland, Cape Reinga and its lighthouse are where the two oceans meet and an incredibly important spot for Maori culture.